 Family Educational Rights and Privacy Act (FERPA) Buckley Amendment

-1) The right to inspect and review your education records (with certain limited exceptions) within 45 days of the day Post University receives your request for access.
-Students should submit requests to the Registrar’s Office in writing, identifying the records you wish to inspect.
-The Registrar’s Office will make arrangements for access and notify you of a time and place where the records may be inspected.
+- The right to inspect and review your education records (with certain limited exceptions) within 45 days of the day Post University receives your request for access.
+Students should submit requests to the Office of the Registrar in writing, identifying the records you wish to inspect.
+The Office of the Registrar will make arrangements for access and notify you of a time and place where the records may be inspected.

-2) The right to request the amendment of your education records if you believe them to be inaccurate.
-You should submit any such request to the Registrar’s Office in writing, clearly identifying the records that you want to have amended and specifying the reasons you believe them to be inaccurate.
-The Registrar’s Office will notify you of its decision and, if the decision is negative, of your right to a hearing regarding your request for amendment.
+- The right to request the amendment of your education records if you believe them to be inaccurate.
+You should submit any such request to the Office of the Registrar in writing, clearly identifying the records that you want to have amended and specifying the reasons you believe them to be inaccurate.
+The Office of the Registrar will notify you of its decision and, if the decision is negative, of your right to a hearing regarding your request for amendment.

 Family Policy Compliance Office